Papermaking: History

+The word "paper" is etymologically derived from papyrus, Ancient Greek for the Cyperus papyrus plant.
+Papyrus is a thick, paper-like material produced from the pith of the Cyperus papyrus plant which was used in ancient Egypt and other Mediterranean societies for writing long before paper was used in China.
+Papyrus is prepared by cutting off thin ribbon-like strips of the pith (interior) of the Cyperus papyrus plant and then laying out the strips side-by-side to make a sheet.
+A second layer is then placed on top, with the strips running perpendicular to the first.
+The two layers are then pounded together using a mallet to make a sheet.
+The result is very strong, but has an uneven surface, especially at the edges of the strips.
+When used in scrolls, repeated rolling and unrolling causes the strips to come apart again, typically along vertical lines.
+This effect can be seen in many ancient papyrus documents.

-Hemp paper had been used in China for wrapping and padding since the eighth century BCE.
-Paper with legible Chinese writings on it has been dated to 8 BCE.
+Hemp paper had been used in China for wrapping and padding since the eighth century BC.
+Paper with legible Chinese writings on it has been dated to 8 BC.

-The traditional inventor attribution is of Cai Lun, an official attached to the Imperial court during the Han Dynasty (202 BCE – 220 CE), said to have invented paper about 105 CE using mulberry and other bast fibres along with fishnets, old rags, and hemp waste.
+The traditional inventor attribution is of Cai Lun, an official attached to the Imperial court during the Han dynasty (202 BC – 220 CE), said to have invented paper about 105 CE using mulberry and other bast fibres along with fishnets, old rags, and hemp waste.
 Paper used as a writing medium had become widespread by the 3rd century and, by the 6th century, toilet paper was starting to be used in China as well.
-During the Tang Dynasty (618–907 CE) paper was folded and sewn into square bags to preserve the flavour of tea, while the later Song Dynasty (960–1279 CE) was the first government to issue paper-printed money.
+During the Tang dynasty (618–907 CE) paper was folded and sewn into square bags to preserve the flavour of tea, while the later Song dynasty (960–1279 CE) was the first government to issue paper-printed money.